ansible-hmc-org/ansible-power-hmc/roles/password_policy/README.rst

    -  type: str
    -  required: true
-   -  description: specifies the logged in user’s HMC password.
+   -  description: specifies the logged in user HMC password.
 For security purposes, it is highly recommended to store this sensitive information in an encrypted secret vault file.